LENS: A Learnable Evaluation Metric for Text Simplification: Experiments

-\datasetnameSecond~contains two human simplifications, and we use one as the reference and the other as the oracle simplification system.
-We remove the complex sentences from \textsc{Simplicity-DA} that overlap with \datasetnameFirst, the training dataset for \metricname.

-\paragraph{Evaluation Setup.} We report Pearson correlation between the metrics scores and the human ratings on \textsc{Simplicity-DA} following the previous work \cite{alva-manchego-etal-2021-un, fern2020asset}.
-However, we report Kendall Tau-like correlation for \datasetnameSecond~because we want to capture the ability of metrics to distinguish two systems, which is closer to the real-world scenario.
-Kendall Tau-like correlation is predominantly used at machine translation metric evaluation at WMT \cite{bojar-etal-2017-results, ma-etal-2018-results} for the same reason that it focuses on the relative ranking of the outputs.
-Given an input sentence $c$ and its simplifications from $N$ systems $S = \{s_1, s_n, \ldots, s_N\}$, we extract $(s_n, s_m)$ pairs, where $1\leq n \leq N$ and $m<n\leq N$, and calculate Kendall Tau-like coefficient $\mathbf{\tau}$ as follows:
+\paragraph{Evaluation Setup.} We report Kendall Tau-like correlation for \datasetnameSecond~to capture the ability of metrics to distinguish two systems, which is close to the real-world scenario.
+Kendall Tau-like correlation is predominantly used in machine translation metric evaluation at WMT \cite{bojar-etal-2017-results, ma-etal-2018-results} for the same reason as it focuses on the relative ranking of the outputs.
+Given an input $c$ and its simplifications from $N$ systems $S = \{s_1, \ldots, s_m, \ldots, s_n, \ldots, s_N\}$, we extract $(s_m, s_n)$ pairs, where $1\leq m < n \leq N$, and calculate Kendall Tau-like coefficient $\mathbf{\tau}$:

-where \textit{Concordant} is the set of pairs where the metric ranked $(s_n, s_m)$ in the same order as humans and \textit{Discordant} is the set of the pairs where the metric and humans disagreed.
+where \textit{Concordant} is the set of pairs where the metric ranked $(s_m, s_n)$ in the same order as humans ranked and \textit{Discordant} is the set of the pairs where the metric and humans disagreed.
 We report separate coefficients for paraphrase- ($\mathbf{\tau_{para}}$), and split-focused ($\mathbf{\tau_{spl}}$) simplifications, along with ($\mathbf{\tau_{all}}$) for all of them.
-We only used the $(s_n, s_m)$ pairs for which the difference in ratings is more than 5 points, and all the annotators agreed on the ranking order.
+Following the literature, we only used the $(s_m, s_n)$ pairs for which the difference in ratings is more than 5 out of the 100 points, and all the annotators agreed on the ranking order.
+To make results comparable to existing work \cite{alva-manchego-etal-2021-un, fern2020asset} that evaluated on \wikida~and \newlikert, we report Pearson correlation ($\rho$) between the metric scores and the human ratings.